Codecademy/docs/content/c/concepts/functions/functions.md

 - A `return_type` that denotes the specific type of data output.
 - The `name` of the functions.
-- The `parameters` are used for processing data in the function body., and the code for it to run in curly brackets.
+- The `parameters` are used for processing data in the function body, and the code for it to run in curly brackets.

 A function named `greet()` that prints a greeting to the console can be declared like this: